tmorrell/AuthorCarpentry/How-to-build-this-website.md

 View your new web site at https://*your_github_username*.github.io/AuthorCarpentry/

-##Don't have an internet connection or want to view your changes privatly?
+##Don't have an internet connection or want to view your changes privately?

 You can use Robert's simple web server ws.
 Follow the installation instructions below.